wzulfikar/lifelog/programming/php/tgl-summer-workshop---location-based-advertisement.md

 ## Seeding

 Currently the provided seed is for ads nearby USM area.
-To generate new seed, use
+To generate new seed, use `php artisan db:seed`